NOT-LPC/notlpc-concept/content/resources.md

 layout: resources-home
 ---

-Quick links to information on local and national services; the pharmacy contractual framework; pharmacy IT; training and support; and, other important resources of benefit to community pharmacies.
+This page provides quick links to information on local and national services; the pharmacy contractual framework; pharmacy IT; training and support; and, other important resources of benefit to community pharmacies.

 Further resources are available on the [PSNC website](http://psnc.org.uk/) and we have linked to that where relevant.
 Use the quicklink in our menu bar to access their website.